 Price and Dosing

 For all the products the suggested dosing is 10 ml for a 100 liter tank once a week.
 So, this is also good for keeping a nanoreef or minireef, since smaller quantities are easily dosable with a syringe.
 My personal suggestion is a daily dosing with reduced doses.
 For example, in a 300 liter aquarium instead of dosing 30 ml once a week for each product, I’d rather dose 30/7=~4 ml every day.
 In the morning.
 In front of a flow pump.
 The important thing to do is separate the dosage of the products at least 15 minutes one from another.
 Nonetheless dosing should be calibrated according to aquarium consumption, keeping constantly measured calcium, magnesium and alkalinity (kh) levels, and adjusting dosing according to them, because every tank holds a different number of corals, which have a different element consumption.
 Equo Coral Reef is sold in 4 increasing volume packages, 250, 500, 2,500, and 5,000 ml.
 The price is respectively 18.77, 29.70, 74.00 and 129.00 euro.
 The packages have a cost per liter of 75.08, 59.40, 29.60, and 25.80 euro.
 My advice is to buy, for the first time, the 250 ml package to test the product, and then buy the 2.5 liter one, which is much cheaper in the long run, though the 5 liter package has the best value for the money.
 Of course it depends on tank dimensions and consumption.
-You can find more information about the products on the Equo blog, and on the Equo webpage you can also find safety data sheets for all of them.
+You can find more information about the products, including safety data sheet on the Equo webpage .